Food Waste and Water Loss

 Water plays a major role in food production, and as a consequence, wasted food translates to an enormous amount of water being wasted.
 According to the World Resources Institute, an environmental think tank, inside the 1.3 billion tons of food wasted every year worldwide is 45 trillion gallons of water.
 This represents the equivalent of 24 percent of all water used for agriculture.

 All foods have a water footprint - the direct and indirect water that goes into producing a certain food - although some footprints are larger than others.
 In general, fruit, vegetables and dairy account for the most amount of water lost in wasted food, primarily due to the higher water content in the product, compared to cereals or meats.
 For example, in 2010, consumers wasted 25 percent of every pound of apples, which ultimately translated to 25 gallons of wasted water.
-The genetically modified non-browning apples that are coming to market could help reduce the amount of wasted food, and consequently, wasted water.
+The genetically modified non-browning apples that came to market in Fall 2017 could help reduce the amount of wasted food, and consequently, wasted water.

 Food Waste and Loss in Developing Countries